 Lifestyle bloggers in many countries will post when they have something to say.
 Not Norwegian bloggers.
 They will post multiple times a day and you will know what their entire home looks like and when their dog last pooped.

-I used to read a lot of these blogs because it helped me learn Norwegian quickly and I literally could tell you everything about the popular bloggers from their birthday to what they had for breakfast that morning.
+I used to read a lot of these blogs because it helped me learn Norwegian quickly and I literally could tell you everything about the popular bloggers from their birthdays to what they had for breakfast that morning.
 And this was all before Instagram came about.

 Norwegians Travel… Just Not in Norway